News

 Who reported this story?
 This story was reported by Texas Tribune, Jess Huff at KPRC 2 Houston (NBC / Click2Houston).
 To learn more about how Sugar Land News selects and reviews stories, see our editorial standards .

 Where can I find related coverage?
-See more local coverage from Sugar Land News, or browse our daily briefing and topic hubs .
+See more News coverage from Sugar Land News, or browse our daily briefing and topic hubs .

 ← Back to all news